jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

     // The underscores here are because we're omitting the closure environment
-    // type as well as the actual function type - which is derived from fork's type. fork.resume: FnMut _ _
+    // type as well as the actual function type - which is derived from fork's type.
+    // Although the environment type can be specified if desired, the function type of resume
+    // must be omitted because its return type will be the handler type, which is
+    // not known at this point.
+    fork.resume: FnMut _ _
 ```